SmashedFrenzy16/donut-emulator/README.md

 ## General Notes:

-Please refer to the [releases](https://github.com/SmashedFrenzy16/donut-emulator/releases) to get any version of Donut Emulator you want.
+Please refer to the [releases](https://github.com/SmashedFrenzy16/donut-emulator/releases) page to get any version of Donut Emulator you want.